 Placements for children are considered on the basis of seeking carers from within the child's family first (Connected Persons).
-If this is not possible, placements from within the Borough's own resources (adopters) or those available within the Consortium will be sought, unless this is not in a child's best interests.
+If this is not possible, placements from within the Borough's own resources (adopters) or those available within the agencies involved in the developing RAA will be sought, unless this is not in a child's best interests.
 If this is then still not available, an external resource will be located by the Adoption Team.
 This is achieved in a variety of ways including through linking with the National Adoption Register, Adoption Link, advertising in specialised publications, featuring children via exchange events and through continually developing links with other adoption agencies throughout the country.